Gland, Switzerland: History

 Gland is known to have been a prehistoric settlement.
 During the Roman period a farm called Villa Glanis was there.
 Until the 1960s, Gland was merely a small farming village (essentially vineyards and cattle).

-Gland is first mentioned around 994 -1049 as de Glans.
+Gland is first mentioned around 994–1049 CE as de Glans.

 In 1923 Gland provided the venue for the European Division meeting of the Seventh-day Adventists, where the German Adventist leaders said they regarded whether to serve as combatant in times of war was a matter which should be left to the conscience of individual members of their church.

 In the 1930s, the Toblerone line, a defensive line, was built along the western edge of Gland, stretching from Lac Léman towards the Jura mountains.
 Its purpose was to stop a tank invasion from the west.

 The opening of the highway linking Geneva with Lausanne brought many commuters to this once-quiet place.
 It is only since the mid-1980s that Gland has started to grow into a town with its own businesses and shopping centers.